GoogleChrome/web.dev/src/site/content/en/blog/speed-tooling-evolutions-cds-2019/index.md

 A [task is considered long](/custom-metrics/#long-tasks-api) if it runs on the main thread for more than 50 milliseconds.
-Any millisecond over that is counted towards that task’s blocking time.
+Any millisecond over that is counted towards that task's blocking time.
 The Total Blocking Time for a page is the sum of the blocking times of all long tasks that occured between FCP and TTI.

 While Time to Interactive does a good job of identifying when the main thread